beartell/mbase/docs/source/inference/programs/openai-server/about.rst

 -----------

 An Openai API compatible HTTP/HTTPS server for serving LLMs.
-This program provides chat completion API For TextToText models and embeddings API For embedder models.
+This program provides chat completion API for TextToText models and embeddings API for embedder models.

 The :code:`mbase_openai_server` can host either single or multiple models and serve its clients simultaneusly which is specified by the key :code:`processor_count` in the provided JSON description file.